eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld-CXX/dds-cxx-hello-world-publisher-source-code.md

 ```

-We will be using the ISOCPP DDS API and the HelloWorldData to receive data.
+We are using the ISOCPP DDS API and the HelloWorldData to receive data.
 For that, we need to include the appropriate header files.

 ```
 #include "dds/dds.hpp"